davidarchanjo/spring-boot-debezium-mysql/README.md

 <br>

 ## OVERVIEW
-In this project, I implement the Debezium service programmatically, and run via Docker a MySQL database server with an example table in order to monitor for all events about data insertion or change.
+In this project, I implement the Debezium service programmatically, and run via Docker a MySQL database server with an example table in order to monitor all events about data insertion or change.

 <br>